skulltech/sumit-ghosh.com/index.md

 ## Notice

-I'm actively looking for an intership for the summer of 2020—check out my [résumé](/resume.pdf) and [portfolio](/portfolio/).
+I'm actively looking for an internship for the summer of 2020—check out my [résumé](/resume.pdf) and [portfolio](/portfolio/).
 If you are interested in hiring me as an intern, please contact me at sumit@sumit-ghosh.com.

 ## About